-- Mismatch Liquidity Risk: the risk resulting from a mismatch between the amounts and/or the payment dates of the incoming and outgoing cash-flows relating to Group operations, with reference both to contractual and behavioural expiry dates: - Contingency Liquidity Risk: the risk resulting from unexpected future events that may require an unexpected amount of cash that is higher than the amount currently considered necessary by the Group; it is the risk of not being able to make unexpected and sudden short-term payments.
+- Mismatch Liquidity Risk: the risk resulting from a mismatch between the amounts and/or the payment dates of the incoming and outgoing cash-flows relating to Bank operations, with reference both to contractual and behavioural expiry dates; - Contingency Liquidity Risk: the risk resulting from unexpected future events that may require an unexpected amount of cash that is higher than the amount currently considered necessary; it is the risk of not being able to make unexpected and sudden short-term payments.

-The methodological approach used by the Group Risk Division to measure the Liquidity risk follows the liquidity gap approach set out in the Bank of Italy guidelines (Circular no. 263/06, Title III, Attachment D).
+The methods used by the Risk Division to measure the Liquidity risk follows the liquidity gap approach set out in the Bank of Italy guidelines (Circular no. 263/06, Title III, Attachment D).

-The Group also follows the instructions issued by the Basel Committee to ensure adequate monitoring of liquidity risk, entailing the following:
+The instructions issued by the Basel Committee to ensure adequate monitoring of liquidity risk, entailing the following are also followed:

-- formalisation of liquidity risk governance policies in line with operational characteristics and extent; - assessment of the Group's net financial position; - periodic stress tests (class 3 sensitivity analyses for Banks) to evaluate the impact of negative events on the exposure to risk and the adequacy of the liquidity reserves; - constant availability of adequate liquidity reserves; - definition of the operating limits; - definition of suitable liquidity risk mitigation instruments, firstly by drafting an adequate Contingency Funding Plan, which guarantees protection of the Group's assets in liquidity drainage situations, through preparation of crisis management strategies and procedures to obtain funding sources in the case of emergencies.
+- formalisation of liquidity risk governance policies in line with operational characteristics and extent; - assessment of the net financial position; - periodic stress tests (class 3 sensitivity analyses for Banks) to evaluate the impact of negative events on the exposure to risk and the adequacy of the liquidity reserves; - constant availability of adequate liquidity reserves; - definition of the operating limits; - definition of suitable liquidity risk mitigation instruments, firstly by drafting an adequate Contingency Funding Plan, which guarantees protection of the assets in liquidity drainage situations, through preparation of crisis management strategies and procedures to obtain funding sources in the case of emergencies.

-The Group has identified the roles and responsibilities attached to the various company structures within the scope of the Liquidity risk management process to adequately monitor liquidity risk:
+The roles and responsibilities attached to the various company structures within the scope of the Liquidity risk management process have been identified to adequately monitor liquidity risk: